ChiefGyk3D/twitch-and-toot/README.md

 ## Configuration

 The config.ini file is used to store the required information such as the Twitch API key, Mastodon API key, and the channel name you want to track.
 You can also customize the messages that will be posted to Mastodon when the streamer is live and when the stream has ended.
 These messages are stored in separate text files and are referenced in the config.ini.
+We have now also included options for log file locations and log levels for improved logging.

 Here's an example structure for the config.ini file: